acharaakshit/acharaakshit.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a doctoral candidate associated with the <a href="https://www.kclmmag.org/home">Motion Modelling & Analysis Group</a> at King's College London supervised by <a href="https://www.kclmmag.org/team/andrew-king">Prof. Andrew King</a>, <a href="https://www.kcl.ac.uk/people/alexander-hammers">Prof. Alexander Hammers</a> and <a href="https://scholar.google.co.uk/citations?user=KbyHPpUAAAAJ&hl=en">Dr. Esther Puyol Antón</a>.
-My interests broadly lie in all aspects of deep learning.
-I am currently working on fairness in deep learning with special focus on medical imaging.
-Specifically, I am interested in <b>invariant representation learning for fairness</b>, <b>bias attribution using interpretability methods</b> and <b>fairness metrics</b>.
+I am a doctoral candidate with the <a href="https://www.kclmmag.org/home">Motion Modelling &amp; Analysis Group</a> at King's College London and part of the <a href="https://www.drive-health.org.uk/">DRIVE-Health</a> programme, supervised by <a href="https://www.kclmmag.org/team/andrew-king">Prof. Andrew King</a>, <a href="https://www.kcl.ac.uk/people/alexander-hammers">Prof. Alexander Hammers</a>, and <a href="https://scholar.google.co.uk/citations?user=KbyHPpUAAAAJ&hl=en">Dr. Esther Puyol Antón</a>.

+My research focuses on <b>trustworthy machine learning</b> for <b>medical imaging</b>, especially <b>fairness</b>, <b>robustness</b>, <b>shortcut learning</b>, <b>representation alignment</b>, and <b>interpretability</b>.
+More broadly, I am interested in understanding when models rely on spurious or unstable signals and in developing methods to detect, explain, and mitigate those failures.

-Previously, I was a Research Engineer at GE Healthcare, Bangalore, India where I primarily worked on NLP approaches for timeline based report summarisation.
+Previously, I was a Research Engineer at GE Research in Bangalore, where I worked on NLP methods for timeline-based report summarisation and other applied machine learning problems.
+Outside research, I enjoy cricket, football, music, and catching up with friends.

-In my spare time, I play sports (primarily Cricket and Football), listen to music and catch-up with my friends.

-<b style='color:red;'>I am always looking for research collaboration on fundamental problems in deep learning.
-Feel free to email me!</b>